2024-devops-alt-dist/Zytologue_LDF/README.md

 ## 6) Retour Projet Maëva

 The instructions to setup the environment are clear and easy to follow through.
 The scripts to create tables and insert data run well.
-One little remark that can be done is that to run the scripts, an extra step needs to be done compared to what is written on the readme
+One little remark that can be done is that to run the scripts, an extra step needs to be done compared to what is written on the readme.
+Another remark is that there is no script or whatsoever to inizialise the tables.

 For the querys, they almost all work with an exception.